 Unfortunately, as the constant news of hacks and data breaches are highlighting, most organizations that hold our data are incapable of handling this responsibility.

 As the world edges towards the next phase of trust-based internet, Web 3.0, Decentralized Identity puts that power and responsibility back in the hands of the individual, giving us the ability to control and protect our personal information.
-This concept is made possible by the decentralized nature of the blockchain along with the trust created by consensus algorithms and governed by institutions such as the WEB3 Foundation, Decentralized Identity Foundation [DIF] and others.
-This is helping manifest a not-too-distant future where we will truly be in control of our digital identity.

 In recent times, we’ve seen numerous security vulnerabilities, hacks and data breaches from organizations of all sizes and across industries.
 Our current approach of centralizing trust around a handful of organizations creates attractive honeypots for bad actors that are constantly leveling up their ability to expose vulnerabilities and wreak havoc.